rvarago/rvarago.github.io/_posts/2020-10-28-rebinding-template-template-parameter.md

 }
 ```

-The signature looks scary, especially the last template parameter `OptionalB`, which is arguably an abuse of default parameters.
+The signature might look scary, especially the last template parameter `OptionalB`, which is arguably an abuse of default parameters.
 That is only meant to have the type `OptionalB` available in both return type and body, and therefore avoid repeating the same expression twice.

 Fundamentally, `OptionalA` has the type `T<A>` and we can de-reference it with `*` to access the inner `A` which we feed into `UnaryFunction` of type `A -> B` to obtain a `B` that we finally lift into the expected return type `OptionalB` of type `T<B>`.